Liverpool FC renew sponsorship deal with Standard Chartered

 Financial terms of the agreement were not disclosed.
 It was previously worth about 20 million pounds ($30 million) a year, one of the most lucrative sponsorships in English sport.

-Europe's largest football clubs are now major brands which attract international sponsors and have fans around the globe.
+Europe's largest soccer clubs are now major brands which attract international sponsors and have fans around the globe.

 Standard Chartered was attracted to Liverpool by its strong support in Asia, where the bank makes most of its profits, and it has run promotions with the club in markets including Thailand, Korea, Malaysia and Hong Kong.